 In simpler terms, and more to the present point, we constructed centralized capitalism, and it is not beyond the pale to comprehend that we can damn well deconstruct it.

 Does “creative destruction” exist in capitalism?
-Of course, but the term has lost its original intent and has become the latest manifestation of Herbert Spencer’s tired and inaccurate phrase, “survival of the fittest.”
+Of course, but the term has lost its original intent and has become the latest manifestation of Herbert Spencer’s tired, inaccurate and adolescent phrase, “survival of the fittest.”
 Even Schumpeter, before he finished Part Two of Capitalism, Socialism and Democracy (wherein he discusses creative destruction), had second thoughts about using the term (from Chapter 14):

 Indeed, reviewing the context of Schumpeter’s usage of the phrase “creative destruction” in Chapter 7 of his work, “transformation” better reflects his intent.